wlsf82/protractor-and-webrtc/README.md

 These new methods are used to (in this order):

 - Start a new browser in the exact same room where the first browser is (note that a `browser` argument is needed, since this is used in the `forkNewDriverInstance(true)`.
 The `true` argument means that the new browser instance will use the same URL of the base browser).
-- Return the first incoming photo on `browser2` (note that a `browser2` argument is needed and that `browser2.element` is used to locate the element in the second browser).
+- Returns the video element from `browser2` (note that a `browser2` argument is needed and that `browser2.element` is used to locate the element in the second browser).
+- Return the first incoming photo on `browser2` (the same logic of the previous method is applied here).
-- Return all the incoming photos from `browser2` (the same logic of the previous method is applied here).
+- Return all the incoming photos from `browser2` (the same logic of the previous method is applied here as well).

 Now let's understand the new test cases.

+The first new test case test something that is running in the background, but that is very important to automatically check:

+- It opens a second browser in the same room of the first browser and stores it in a variable named as `browser2`.
+- It stores in a variable named as `videoOnBrowser2` the return of the `getVideoElementOnBrowser2` method from the `webrtcSample` Page Object.
+- It stores in a variable named as `isVideoFlowingScript` the return of `video.readyState === 4`.
+When this returns `true` means that video is flowing (WebRTC logic).
+- It sets `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application in the second browser is a non-AngularJS application as well.
+- It waits for a maximum of `5000` milliseconds for the `videoOnBrowser2` to be visible.
+- It runs the expectations that video is flowing in both browsers.
+- Finally, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.

-I'll explain the first three new test cases together, since they are very similar.
+I'll explain the next three new test cases together, since they are very similar:

-All the just mentioned test cases have the following in common:

 - They store in a variable named as `browser2` the new opened browser.
 - They store the first incoming photo from `browser2` in a variable named as `incomingPhotoOnBrowser2` for later verification.
-- They set `browser2.ignoreSynchronization` equal to `true`, since Protractor needs to know that the application in the second browser is a non-AngularJS application as well.
+- They set `browser2.ignoreSynchronization` equal to `true` (non-AngularJS app).
 - They perform clicks in the `snapAndSendButton` or `snapButton` and `sendButton` and call the `.then` function, since each click returns a promise.
 (The `.then` function is called for each `click()` performed, this is why we have some nested code).
 - Inside the callback of the last `.then` function they wait for a maximum of `5000` milliseconds (`DEFAULT_TIMEOUT`) for the `incomingPhotoOnBrowser2` to be visible.
 - Specifically for the third new test case the `browser2` is refreshed.
 - They run their specific verifications, such as expecting that the `incomingPhotoOnBrowser2` is displayed after the first browser clicks `snap & send` or `snap` and `send`; and expecting that no incoming photo is displayed on `browser2` after the first browser clicks `snap & send`, but the second browser refreshes the page.
-- Finally, `browser2` is closed using the `quit()` function, since Protractor only knows that it has to automatically closes the first browser.
+- And they close `browser2` with the `quit()` function.

-The last new test is a bit different:
+And the last new test case:

 - It also stores in a variable named as `browser2` the new opened browser.
 - It stores in a variable named as `incomingPhotosOnBrowser2` all the incoming photos for later verification.
 - It also sets `browser2.ignoreSynchronization` equal to `true` (non-AngularJS app).
 - It clicks in the `snapAndSendButton` and calls the `.then` function, since the click returns a promise, and does it again for the second click.
-- Then the different part starts.
-It stores in a variable named as `twoIncomingPhotos` a function that returns a promise when the `count` promise is equal to `2`, for usage in the `browser2.wait` function that comes next.
+- It stores in a variable named as `twoIncomingPhotos` a function that returns a promise when the `count` promise is equal to `2`, for usage in the `browser2.wait` function that comes next.
 - It waits for a maximum of `5000` milliseconds for the just created condition to be `true`, meaning that two incoming photos are available.
 - It finally does the verification, expecting that the count of incoming photos is `2`.
 - And it closes `browser2` with the `quit()` function.